 - It has a scent.

 Not only can you feel good about having this detergent wash your child’s clothes, but you can feel good about the production process, too.
-It’s manufactured with 100 percent green energy and the bottle it comes in can be recycled when you’re done.
+It’s manufactured with 100 percent green energy, and the product bottle can be recycled when it’s empty.

 And since it’s got a built-in fabric softener, you don’t have to have an extra product on hand to keep your baby’s clothes as soft as possible.